stainedhead/gosqlpp/documentation/product-overview-summary.md

 @schema-functions returns functions

 if any of these types are not supported by the database a message is returned saying they are not supported.  the data return should be the data supported by the database engine and driver.

-while a @name command is being processed, it would be helpful to have a progress bar shown that gives status within the command based on number objects being read or processed.